 Personality and Temperament

 The American Alsatian is a very good personality dog breed.
 It has a mellow and laid-back disposition and makes a wonderful therapy dog.
-The American Alsatian is a very large and playful dog breed perfect for the adoption.
+The American Alsatian is a very large and playful dog breed perfect for adoption.
 Temperament has always been regarded as the most important aspect of the American Alsatian.

 American Alsatian’s features tend to be very wolf-like and unexaggerated.
 The tail of this breed is especially wolf-like, long and usually carried low.